alyssadata/Tests_and_Evaluation_Map_v1.0/EVAL_TESTS_MAP.md

 # 12. Citation / Provenance Integrity

-## What we are testing
+## What this evaluates

-Whether citations, summaries, indexes, releases, metadata, and references preserve source-line and do not create false claims.
+Whether citations, summaries, indexes, metadata, releases, and references preserve source-line and avoid false claims.

-## Core question
+## Core claim tested

-Does the record preserve source and avoid metadata failure?
+A repository, citation, release, or metadata record can preserve source and avoid metadata failure.

 ## Pass behavior

+A passing record:

-* Human citation names Alyssa Solen
+* names Alyssa Solen
-* Source-line is preserved
+* preserves the required source-line
-* Repository metadata does not invent DOI
+* does not invent a DOI
-* `CITATION.cff` stays citation-safe
+* keeps `CITATION.cff` citation-safe
-* License terms stay in license files, README, or release body
+* keeps custom license terms in `LICENSE.md`, README, or release body
-* Zenodo metadata does not contain unsupported custom claims
+* does not place unsupported custom license strings inside `CITATION.cff`
-* Citation does not imply derivative permission
+* does not imply derivative permission through citation
+* separates human citation from machine metadata

 ## Fail behavior

+A failing record:

-* Fake DOI
+* uses a fake DOI
-* Invalid license value in `CITATION.cff`
+* uses a Zenodo-breaking license value in `CITATION.cff`
-* Custom source-line license placed where Zenodo rejects it
+* places custom source-line license terms where citation systems reject them
-* Citation drops Alyssa
+* drops Alyssa Solen
-* Citation implies permission
+* implies permission, partnership, or derivative authorization
-* Citation treats reference as ownership
+* treats reference as ownership
-* Metadata breaks release workflow
+* breaks release workflow through invalid metadata

+## Does not prove

+This test does not prove legal enforceability by itself.

+It tests provenance and metadata integrity.

 ## Existing related homes

-* All release repos
+* release repos
 * `AI-Foundations-Source-Line-Protection`
 * license/source-line repos